tonytvo/blog-generator/content/blog/emotional-intelligence-summary/index.md

 Begin by asking yourself, "What emotion to I want to trigger in this situation?

 Ask yourself: 'Do I want to change this?
-Why do I want to change this?'
-What stands to happen if I don't change this?
+Why do I want to change this?
 What stands to happen if I don't change this?'

 Accepting that something is going to happen and that the only thing we can control is how we choose to respond is where EI comes in